 Some important notes

 Most of our customers will currently be using the default SQLite3 database files to store all the configuration of a single OpenVPN Access Server installation.
 When you install the Access Server from scratch, it will still default to SQLite3, even with the new versions of Access Server with clustering support built-in.
 You can upgrade an existing Access Server installation with the new version and it will continue to function as before, and retain all your settings.
 The cluster function is an on/off toggle that is not enabled by default, and with the cluster function switched off, it will just be a normal standalone Access Server.
-But of course now with an updated Admin UI interface with all the usual functions and settings still present, and now with a new look and some additional functions.
+But of course now with an updated Admin UI interface with all of the familiar functions still present.
 Only when you go into the Admin UI and enable the cluster function, do the new functions and settings come into play.

 Before you begin